ductrung17/ductrung17/README.md

 - Software Engineering Student at TDT University - now.
 - Studied at Le Hong Phong Highschool for the gifted - 2022.
-- I'm actively looking for internship opportunities.
+- I'm actively looking for internship opportunities and eager to become a Fullstack Web Developer.

 ---
 ### 🧰 Tech Stack: